 Seine island of St. Louis, St. Paul, botanical garden

 Paris' green heart: Bois de Boulogne

 Rock formations of Parc Chaumont

 Seine loop with Champs Elysees and Eiffel Tower

 Versailles Palace Gardens

 For more running routes, see Route List

-The Bois de Vincennes is for eastern Paris as the Bois de Boulogne is for the west side: a big woodsy park full of athletic fields, a horse-race track, lakes, two botanical gardens, a zoo, a horticultural school, a sports institute and all the stuff that urban residents need to get a healthy dose of green, fairly natural environment.
+The Bois de Vincennes is for eastern Paris what the Bois de Boulogne is for the west side: a big woodsy park full of athletic fields, a horse-race track, lakes, two botanical gardens, a zoo, a horticultural school, a sports institute and all the stuff that urban residents need to get a healthy dose of some green, fairly natural environment.
 There is even an old fort/castle there (the chateau), and some small military bases next to the castle.
 For obvious reasons, it is one of Paris' most popular running areas.